bright/new-www/content/blog/2019-07-30-five-things-you-should-know-about-working-with-Polish-developers.md

 ## 2. Polish people speak English very well

 I am sure you have read some dreadful stories about how outsourcing to a foreign country can be a real nightmare, as you might end up working with a team that barely speaks any English.
-This won’t be your worry if you choose to work with [a software house from Poland](/).
+This won’t be your worry if you choose to work with [a software agency from Poland](/).
 English is by far the most widely spoken foreign language in the country (a huge factor being that you can only graduate from high school if you pass a foreign language exam).

 Take a look at Poland’s [English Proficiency Index](https://www.ef.pl/epi/compare/regions/pl/cn/)), as compared to Russia and China (so, the other two countries on the HackerRank podium):